ArtHitParade

 2014 SOLD for $ 32.6M by Sotheby's

 From the collection of Mrs Paul Mellon, a blue diamond was sold for $ 32.6M from a lower estimate of $ 10M by Sotheby's on November 20, 2014, lot 37.
-This diamond is now referred as The Zoe.
+It was referred as the Zoe after that sale.

-This pear shaped fancy vivid blue weighing 9.75 carats ws mounted in platinum.
+This pear shaped fancy vivid blue weighing 9.75 carats was mounted in platinum.
 Its clarity is VVS2.
-It is accompanied by a diagram by the GIA stating that ir may potentially be upgraded to Internally flawless.
+It is accompanied by a diagram by the GIA stating that it may potentially be upgraded to Internally flawless.

 It had as a pendant a fancy blue diamond of same shape and mounting, weighing 9.15 carats in VS1 clarity, which was sold for $ 2.96M in the same sale as above, lot 38.